-Electrical experts have said that if the lights went out in Havana at the time of the explosion it would be conclusive evidence that the mine under not think it advisable to give the name of his informant while in Cuba.
+time of the explosion it would be conclusive evidence that the mine under the Maine must have been fired from a shore electrical connection.
+Capt.
+Sigsbee before the foreign relations committee said he had information that the lights had gone out, but did not think it advisable to give the name of his informant while in Caba.
 His informant is said to be Gen. Lee.